ahoegger/lnk/README.md

 ## Known limitations ##
 - The links to the tags and users below the articles do not yet lead to other resources, as the backend is not yet available
-- New articles are "persisted" in the in memory database and availble for search. vote up / vote down is not persisted
+- New articles are "persisted" in the in memory database and availble for search.
+They are reset with each reload of the page

 ## Used tools and frameworks ##
 - **boostrap** for layout and parts of grid functionality
 - **jQuery** for dom manipulation
-- **underscore.js** for convenience functions
 - **knockout.js** as MVVM data binding library